-The liquidity risk is defined as risk that an entity will encounter difficulty in meeting obligations associated with financial liabilities that are settled by delivering cash or another financial asset.
+Liquidity risk is defined as risk that an entity will encounter difficulty in meeting obligations associated with financial liabilities that are settled by delivering cash or another financial asset.

 In managing the Company's assets and liabilities, the Company seeks to ensure that cash is at all times available to settle liabilities as they fall due.
 Available funds are invested in call accounts and available on demand.
 The Company's treasury position is reviewed on a regular basis and cash balances are maintained to meet due liabilities.
-The Company can avail of a line of credit arranged by its parent company for short term liquidity requirements that arise from timing factors.
+The Company can avail of a limited line of credit arranged by its parent company for short term liquidity requirements that may arise from timing factors.
 The Company also participates in a cash-pool arrangement with Allianz SE where most of the Company cash was held at year end.

 For investment contract redemptions, cash paid out is funded by the redemption of the unit linked assets supporting the contract liability.
+The policy conditions for private insurance allow for the settlement of a claim by way of an in-specie transfer, thereby allowing for the settlement of claims, even where the asset is illiquid.

-An analysis of the contractual maturity of the Company's financial liabilities at 31 December 2021 is set out in the following table:
+An analysis of the contractual maturity of the Company's financial liabilities at 31 December 2022 is set out in the following table:

-2021 No stated maturity Within 1 year Between 1 and 5 years Over 5 years Total €000's €000's €000's €000's €000's Liabilities - investment contracts Technical provisions 25,342,599 - - - 25,342,599 for insurance contracts Creditors and other 350 - - - 350 payables - 228,761 866 - 229,627 Corporation tax payable Lease - 1,685 - - 1,685 liability - 348 1,638 5,333 7,319 Total 25,342,949 230,794 2,504 5,333 25,581,580
+2022 No stated maturity Within 1 year Between 1 and 5 years Over 5 years Total €000's €000's €000's €000's €000's Liabilities - investment 22 222 449 22 022 440 contracts Technical provisions for insurance 22,822,448 - - - 22,822,448 contracts Creditors and other 10,955 - - - 10,955 payables Lease - 109,170 722 - 109,892 liability 310 1,315 3,534 5,159 Total 22,833,403 109,480 2,037 3,534 22,948,454